ibm-cloud-docs/monitoring/agent/agent_log_level.md

 ## Checking the log level of an agent
 {: #agent_log_level_check}

-### Linux Sysdig agent
+### Linux monitoring agent
 {: #agent_log_level_check_linux}

-To get the log level of a Linux Sysdig agent, run the following command from a terminal:
+To get the log level of a Linux monitoring agent, run the following command from a terminal:

 ```
 more /opt/draios/etc/statsite.ini | grep log_level